 Researchers had subjects jog on a treadmill for half an hour in the morning, at noon, or in the evening, and monitored their blood pressure and sleep.
-The morning subjects reported significantly better results than the other subjects: They fell asleep faster, had fewer midnight awakenings, and prolonged deep sleep.30 In the next chapter (tips and tricks), you can find out more why you should do cardio exercise before breakfast.
+The morning subjects reported significantly better results than the other subjects: They fell asleep faster, had fewer midnight awakenings, and prolonged deep sleep.29

-Why exercise in the second half of the day to optimize your performance?
+Why exercise in the second half of the day to optimize your strength or endurance?

-A study of professional athletes has shown that their performance can vary by up to 26% depending on the time of day.31 Blood flow, blood pressure and especially body temperature increase continuously from morning to evening, which improves the oxygen supply and thus the performance of the muscles.32
+A study of professional athletes has shown that their performance can vary by up to 26% depending on the time of day.30 Blood flow, blood pressure and especially body temperature increase continuously from morning to evening, which improves the oxygen supply and thus the performance of the muscles.31